Cognitive Behavioural Therapy (CBT)

 CBT for Depression: How It Works

-Cognitive behavioral therapy (CBT) is a time-limited therapeutic approach focused on goals, known for its effectiveness in treating depression.
-CBT targets the reduction of negative or unhelpful thoughts and behaviors often associated with depression by employing practical problem-solving techniques and assigning homework tasks.
+Cognitive Behavioural therapy (CBT) is a time-limited therapeutic approach focused on goals, known for its effectiveness in treating depression.
+CBT targets the reduction of negative or unhelpful thoughts and behaviours often associated with depression by employing practical problem-solving techniques and assigning homework tasks.

 What Types of Depression Can CBT Treat?